nicoanadt/klb-workshop/README.md

 ## 4. Load to Redshift using Redshift Spectrum (Option 1)

+In Redshift, there are two ways of loading data from S3 to Redshift using Redshift features:
+     - Using COPY command to load data from S3 files
+     - Using Redshift Spectrum to query into S3 data lake

+     In this exercise we will explore Redshift Spectrum to automatically create the table for us based on the glue crawler object.

 ### 4.1 Query in Redshift

 1. **Open Redshift Query Editor v2**